Grit, Resilience, & the Catholic Man: Why It Matters & How to Strengthen It

 It sounds simple until the moment comes when you're down, and that inner voice whispers: You're weak.
 It's not worth the fight.
 That's when grit takes over.
 Ignore that voice and press on.

-When times are good, stay sharp—hard times will come.
-When times are bad, take heart—they won’t last.
+When times are good, stay sharp because hard times will come.
+When times are bad, take heart because they won't last.
 Keep going.

 Final Thoughts

-If you are lacking somewhat in grit, build it.
-If you’re wavering in faith like all men, discipline your daily virtue-building routines and strengthen it.
-And if you’ve fallen, get up.
+If you're lacking in grit, build it.
+If you're wavering in faith like all men do, discipline your daily virtue-building routines and strengthen them.
+And if you've fallen, get up.
 Again and again and again.
 Because the only way to lose this fight is to quit, and that, my Catholic brothers, is not an acceptable option for us in these turbulent times.